open-telemetry/weaver/crates/weaver_forge/README.md

 ### Template Directory Structure and Naming Conventions

-By default, Weaver expects to find the `templates/` directory in the current directory with the following structure.
-The location of this directory can be redefined using the `-t` or `--templates` CLI parameter.
+By default, Weaver looks for a directory named `templates/`, which contains several collection of templates, also referred to as targets (e.g. go, html, markdown, rust, ...).
+The hierarchical structure of the `templates` directory is detailed below.
+Note that this location can be changed using the `-t` or `--templates` CLI parameter.

 ```plaintext
 templates/